centreon/centreon-documentation/en/alerts-notifications/concepts.md

 ## Status types

-The status of a resource can have 2 types:
+The status of a resource can have one of these 2 types:

 -   SOFT: Signifies that an incident has just been detected and that it has to be confirmed.